zacker330/issue-migrator/README.md

 - Fetch issues from GitHub repositories or GitLab projects
 - Select specific issues to migrate
 - Migrate issues with descriptions, labels, and comments
+- **Image Migration**: Automatically downloads and re-uploads images when migrating to GitLab
 - Support for both GitHub to GitLab and GitLab to GitHub migrations
 - Track migration progress and results